-5.2 How easy will it be to use, enter data and access data?
+5.3 How easy will it be to use, enter data and access data?

-The Development Group reviewed the recipient led process piloted in 2014/15 and decided that a simpler sender led model closely matching the paper process would be more appropriate garnering more widespread industry support.
-Refer to figure 1.
+The Development Group reviewed the recipient-led process piloted in 2014/15 and decided that a simpler sender-led model closely matching the paper process would be more appropriate, garnering more widespread industry support.
+Refer to figure 3.
 In this process, the passport is always initiated by the sender, i.e., a grower, TASCC/UFAS store or port.

 At the system's core is a database and internet-based portal which businesses of all types can access.
 A mobile application available on Android and iOS will enable access to the DP on the move for senders and drivers.
-There will also be an option to integrate systems (refer to section 8.2.3 and appendix 11.8) which will be an efficient way for businesses handling large quantities of grain to avoid duplication of processes or double keying.
+There will also be an option to integrate systems (refer to section 8.2.4 and appendix 11.10), which will be an efficient way for businesses handling large quantities of grain to avoid duplication of processes or double keying.

-Figure 2 shows the proposals for how each individual party will interact with the DP system where there is connectivity at both collection point and at intake.
-Refer to section 5.3 for proposals for how the system will work where there is no connectivity at either collection point, intake or both.
+Figure 4 shows the proposals for how each individual party will interact with the DP system where there is connectivity at both collection point and at intake.
+Refer to section 5.4 for proposals for how the system will work where there is no connectivity at either collection point, intake or both.

 The role for merchants is much reduced compared to earlier proposals.
 Merchants will use the system when acting as senders and recipients of grain into and out of TASCC/UFAS stores.
-The requirement to integrate into the system for this purpose will be a decision for individual merchants.
-Merchants will be required to sign up to the system to allow them to be allocated the feedback of information from end-receivers.
-Merchants will be connected to passports at the end of the process, once a passport has been accepted by a recipient and this means they will be able to receive weight and quality data at the same time as senders.
+The option to integrate business software with the DP system for this purpose will be a decision for individual merchants.
+Merchants will need to register on the system, allowing them to be added to passports by growers at the start of the process and/or by processors at the end.
+Being connected at the start of the process provides visibility of the passport as it progresses and an opportunity to support growers and hauliers in the event of an issue requiring resolution.
+Merchants will be connected to passports at the end of the process, once a passport has been accepted by a recipient, and this means they will be able to receive weight and quality data at the same time as senders.

-For string trades, the only merchant connected to a passport will be the merchant contracted by the recipient.
-That 'supplying' merchant will have access to the weight and quality data.
-Communication of this data to any other merchants involved in a string will take place outside of DP as it does today.
+Where processors purchase directly from growers, it will not be necessary to add merchants.
+For string trades, the only merchants connected to a passport will be the merchant purchasing from the grower and the merchant supplying the processor.
+Both merchants will have access to the weight and quality data.
+Communication of this data to any other intermediary merchants involved in a string will take place outside of the DP as it does today.

-There are a few other grain movement scenarios which the DP system will need extra functionality away from the core process to accommodate.
+There are other grain movement scenarios which the DP system will need extra functionality away from the core process to accommodate.
 Refer to appendix 11.4 for more information.